getfelipe/Glue_ETL/README.md

 ## Project Structure

 .
-├── models/ # Contains the bronze and silver transformation in Glue.
-├── files/ # Contains a sample file uploaded in S3 to trigger the Lambda.
-├── assets/ # Images.
+├── models/ # Contains the bronze and silver transformation in Glue ├── files/ # Contains a sample file uploaded in S3 to trigger the Lambda ├── assets/ # Images
-└── lambda.py # Lambda code to start the workflow.
+└── lambda.py # Lambda code to start the workflow

 ## For more details on configuration, read my Medium post: